Peer-To-Peer Fundraising in Higher Ed: 6 Proven Strategies for 2023

 Take some time early in the planning process to brainstorm a few options based on the scale of your campaign.
 As you’re brainstorming, keep these top of mind:

 - Merchandise: Set up a table at your event to sell items that promote your institution’s cause.
-You can even offer free event merch to your top peer-to-peer participants.
+You can even offer free event merch to your top peer-to-peer fundraising campaign participants.

 - Social elements: Peer-to-peer fundraising campaigns pair well with active and community-based events such as 5K races, obstacle courses, walkathons, and others.
-Don’t be afraid to get creative to pivot these events to virtual, as well!
+Don’t be afraid to get creative to pivot these events to virtual fundraisers, as well!

 - DIY-style events: Consider asking volunteers to launch their own casual fundraising events like car washes and garage sales to generate more revenue for your campaign.
 These activities deepen your connection to the community and attract an even wider base of donors.